ChrisCoastal/portfolio/README.md

 ## Acknowledgments

-- Thank you to everyone responsible for the libraries, packages, and other code that has made this project possible. 🙏
+- Thanks to Paul, <a href="https://github.com/isEvrythngTkn" target="_blank">@isEvrythngTkn</a>, for his guidance, support, mentorship, and collaboration.
-- Thanks as always to the authors of the innumerable articles, Stack Overflow answers, and other resources that were life savers. ⛑
+- Thank you to everyone responsible for the libraries, packages, and other code that has made this project possible, notably the team at <a href="https://github.com/pmndrs" target="_blank">Poimandres</a>. 🙏

 <p align="right">(<a href="#top">back to top</a>)</p>